hisamafahri/cyg/README.md

 # cyg: Secure files in your repository

-Cyg will helps you to secure files in your repository.
+Cyg will help you to secure files/folders in your repository directly using PGP encryption.
 The name "cyg" was inspired by the [Cygnus constellation](https://en.wikipedia.org/wiki/Cygnus_(constellation)).

 ## How It Works?

-The current version of this tools are wrapping the already existing and secure [GnuPG CLI](https://gnupg.org/).
+The current version of this tool is using the already existing and secure [GnuPG CLI](https://gnupg.org/).

 Make sure it already installed in your system by running: